chrizantos/aws-real-world-projects/README.md

         - Deletion protection: `Disable`
     - Click `CREATE DATABASE`

-## STEP 10: Create a Route 53 Hosted Zone and Record For The Frontend Load Balancer Endpoint
+## STEP 10: Create a Route 53 Hosted Zone and Record For The Frontend Load Balancer Endpoint..